Agriculture Programme – Somaliland

 Introduction of Drip Irrigation

-By planting cash crops such as onions, carrots and cabbage, a sample of farmers showed that they were able to increase their incomes 3-5 times in a single harvest season.
+So far, a total of 176 farmers trained in drip irrigation and good agricultural practices in three cohorts.
+By planting cash crops such as onions, carrots and cabbage, a sample of farmers showed that they were able to increase their incomes 3-5 times in a single harvest season, despite challenges such as the shortage of rain and pest damage.